-- US Hot Air Balloon Team Rides — Set sail in a hot air balloon and experience Lancaster from a bird’s eye view.
+- Lancaster Balloon Rides — Set sail in a hot air balloon and experience Lancaster from a bird’s eye view.
 You’ll soar over the beautiful Amish farmland and countryside around Strasburg, Intercourse, and Bird-in-Hand.

 See Lancaster on a Scooter

 You can also experience the heart of Lancaster County from the comfort of your very own scooter!
-The Strasburg Scooter Tours Ultimate Amish Adventure tour is the perfect addition to any Lancaster vacation or to add to your list of things to do with friend in Central PA.
+The Covered Bridge Tour is the perfect addition to any Lancaster vacation or to add to your list of things to do with friends in Central PA.
 Over a few hours and 30+ miles of Amish Country back roads, you’ll experience exceptional views of the countryside as well as a tour of Lancaster County’s oldest covered bridges.
 Plus, our local guides are more than happy to share their favorite things to do in Lancaster.
 Perfect for first-time riders and repeat visitors looking for things to do with friends in Lancaster County, our array of award-winning scooter tours give you the best of Lancaster in a day.